liyiyan128/M2R-random-forests/README.md

 $ git push origin dev
 ```

-If there are conflicts when pushing your work, pull updates and resolve conflicts.
+If there are conflicts when pushing your work, pull updates and resolve conflicts.<br/>
 (Remember to set up upstream first)
 ```
 $ git branch --set-upstream-to=origin/dev dev
 $ git pull